nuuuwan/news_lk3_data/README.md

 Colombo, April 16 (Daily Mirror) -  Tax payers will have to cough up as much as Rs.
 45 million as the cost of conducting yet another three-day parliamentary debate on the Easter Sunday attack for the fourth time, with uncertainty looming whether it will be a meaningless exercise with key questions unanswered once again.

-Previously, three such debates took place in the House, but failed to leave the question regarding the mastermind behind the attack unanswered.
+Previously, three such debates took place in the House, but failed to answer the question regarding the mastermind behind the attack.
 People, mostly the victims are still disturbed by speculation and demand justice in the form of ascertaining the truth behind the whole saga.

 The Business Committee of Parliament that met on on April 5 decided to have a three day debate on the Easter Sunday attacks during the first week of sessions after the Sinhala and Tamil New year.